openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 .. note::
- When you make a previously hidden section or subsection visible to learners, some content in the section or subsection may remain hidden.
+ When you make a previously hidden section or subsection visible to learners, some content in the section or subsection might remain hidden.
 If you have explicitly set a subsection or unit to be hidden from learners, this subsection or unit remains hidden even when you change the visibility of the parent section or subsection.
 Unpublished units remain unpublished, and changes to published units remain unpublished.

 .. _Hiding Graded Content: